Foreign relations of South Korea: Russia

 Dmitry Medvedev meeting Lee Myung-bak at The Kremlin.

 In the 1980s South Korean president Roh Tae Woo's Nordpolitik and Mikhail Gorbachev's "New Thinking" were both attempts to reverse their nations' recent histories.
 Gorbachev had signaled Soviet interest in improving relations with all countries in the Asia-Pacific region including South Korea as explained in his July 1986 Vladivostok and August 1988 Krasnoyarsk speeches.

 In initiating Nordpolitik Roh's confidential foreign policy adviser was rumored to have visited Moscow Russia to consult with Soviet policymakers.
-Kim Young Sam visited Moscow, Russian Federation from June 2 to June 10, 1989, as the Kremlin announced that it would allow some 300,000 Soviet-South Koreans who had been on the Soviet island of Sakhalin since the end of World War II to return permanently to South Korea.
+Kim Young Sam visited Moscow, Russian Federation from 2 June – 10 June 1989, as the Kremlin announced that it would allow some 300,000 Soviet-South Koreans who had been on the Soviet island of Sakhalin since the end of World War II to return permanently to South Korea.
 Moscow even arranged Kim's meeting with the North Korean ambassador to the Soviet Union In June 1990, Roh held his first summit with president Gorbachev in San Francisco, United States.

-South Korea and the Soviet Union established diplomatic relations on September 30, 1990.
-These relations continued by the Russian Federation on December 27, 1991.
+South Korea and the Soviet Union established diplomatic relations on 30 September 1990.
+These relations continued by the Russian Federation on 27 December 1991.
 Russian president Vladimir Putin visited Seoul in February 2001 while South Korean president Roh Moo-hyun visited Moscow, Russia in September 2004.

 Russian Federal Space Agency and the Korean Astronaut Program cooperated together to send South Korea's first astronaut into space.
 Yi So-Yeon became the first South Korean national as well as the third woman to be the first national in space on 8 April 2008 when Soyuz TMA-12 departed from Baikonur Cosmodrome.

 Since the 1990s there has been greater trade and cooperation between the Russian Federation and South Korea.
 The total trade volume between South Korea and Russia in 2003 was 4.2 billion U.S. dollars.